 Video Guidance: Emergency Preparation, Response, and Recovery

-What Can I Do To Prepare, Respond, and Recover From An Emergency?
+What Can I Do To Prepare For, Respond To, and Recover From An Emergency?

 Proper storage is the best defense against disaster.
 Basements and attics, the most common storage areas in homes, are more likely to experience the effects of a weather emergency.
 Basements flood and roofs leak.

 Audio and video materials should be stored on a climate-controlled floor of your home, in breathable plastic containers, in an area that is not exposed to large swings in temperature.
 Avoid storing your materials in a non-climate-controlled basement or on the floor where it could be exposed to water.
-Damp conditions may accelerate conditions such as vinegar syndrome or encourage mold growth on the materials.
+A damp environment may accelerate conditions such as vinegar syndrome or encourage mold growth on the materials.
 More information on storage can be found on the video storage page.

 Quick Tips for Disaster Recovery